 - Crumbed Up cake pieces – this takes care of your cake and ice cream.
-You can bake up a cake mix of chocolate or yellow cake the day before and crumble it up for a topping.
-Or go all out and make funfetti cake!
+You can bake up a cake mix such as Tastefully Pimple’s Chocolate Pound Cake or Almond Pound Cake the day before and crumble it up for a topping.

 - Nuts, if no one has allergies